zhampel/cr-geomag-prop/README.md

 The colors of the particles are representative of their energy, and are correlated per the respective wavelengths.
-Thus, red corresponds to the lowest energies, while violet represents the highest values.
+Red corresponds to the lowest energies, while violet represents the highest values.
-The wavelength-to-energy scaling is log-linear, thus color is proportional to the logarithm of the energy.
+The color-to-energy scaling is log-linear, thus color wavelength is proportional to the logarithm of the particle energy.

 There are several available user options when running the simulation: